 PFAS are widespread throughout the United States.
 A national study found PFAS in the blood of nearly every person tested, and those concentrations have increased over the past two decades.
 A recent report released by the Environmental Working Group found PFAS were in the water of nearly 7.5 million California residents.

-The location with the highest levels of PFAS in California was the Marine Corps base Camp Pendleton, located in northern San Diego County.
+The location with the highest levels of PFAS in California was the Marine Corps Base Camp Pendleton, located in northern San Diego County.

 The most effective method for ensuring your drinking water is free from most contaminants is to treat it yourself.
 Though the water flowing from your tap has already been treated, those treatments don’t capture the full spectrum of contaminants that may be in your water.
-Additionally, the use of disinfectants like chlorine in water and ozone lead to the formation of disinfection byproducts that may pose a health risk themselves.
+Additionally, the use of disinfectants like chlorine in water and ozone leads to the formation of disinfection byproducts that may pose a health risk themselves.

 The 2019 Public Health Goals Report referenced above recommends reverse osmosis (RO) as the best available treatment (BAT) for reducing levels of those contaminants below PHGs.
-While RO systems are cost prohibitive for use by community water suppliers, they are very cost efficient for residential and business use when compared to alternatives like bottled water.
+While RO systems are cost prohibitive for use by community water suppliers, they are very cost-efficient for residential and business use when compared to alternatives like bottled water.
 RO systems can easily be installed at a specific tap in your home, and be used to provide tens of gallons of clean, filtered drinking water for yourself and your family.
 The best part about RO systems is that they protect against any unexpected rise in contaminants, so you never have to worry about the quality of tap water in San Diego again.
 These RO systems will transform your water source and provide clean water for your home.
 Beat public water systems by installing a high-quality filtration system that can reduce your cancer risk and remove harmful contaminants.

 Though tap water in San Diego County is generally safe for consumption, certain thresholds of contaminants exceed Public Health Goals set by California health authorities.
 Among these are total coliforms, which are used to represent the presence of fecal coliforms like E. coli, radionuclides, and the disinfection byproducts bromate and chlorite.
 Also problematic are the presence of PFAS, a group of man-made chemicals that are used in firefighting foams and non-stick coatings.
 Water from Camp Pendleton registered the highest levels of PFAS in California.